Denizhan-Yigitbas/Covid_Homeless/README.md

 This project will work to answer this overarching question:

 1. Is it feasible to house the entire homeless population in hotel rooms during this pandemic?
-And if so , how many rooms would be needed?
+And if so, how many rooms would be needed?

 2. What would be the cost of sheltering the homeless population in hotel room?
 Could the government fund this transfer